RMLio/prov4itdata-web-app/docs/REPORT.md

 <!--@bendm: wdyt?-->

 For our use cases, we opted to transfer data from [Flickr](#Flickr) and [Imgur](#Imgur).
 Both services share a common purpose: uploading and sharing image-content.
 However, despite this commonality, they differ in various aspects such as the underlying data model and how the resources should be accessed.

-Describing a service's Web API using an [RML Mapping] requires a one-time effort and avoids hard-coded implementations for each service.
-The mapping can easily be reused for similar Web APIs.

 ### [Flickr](https://www.flickr.com/about)